 This paper focuses on the implications of two Federal Circuit Court decisions involving patent holdup in the standard setting process.
 While the Rambus decision can be defended as a matter of antitrust policy, it exposes serious deficiencies in the patent continuation process that can legally permit anticompetitive holdup to occur.
 Broadcom, by contrast, is arguably not about antitrust policy at all, but rather the law of contract or equitable estoppel.

 Hovenkamp, Herbert J., "Patent Deception in Standard Setting: The Case for Antitrust Policy" (2008).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1774.